ldi-github/shirates-core/doc/markdown/basic/function_property/data_storage/memo.md

 # memo

-You can write or read memo using these functions.
+You can write and read memo using these functions.

 ## functions